Coursework, Grading, Probation and Dismissal Policy

 Procedure for students who do not correct deficiencies while on probation:

 If at the end of the probationary period the student has failed to correct identified deficiencies, the Graduate Division will contact the program to request a recommendation from the Head Graduate Adviser on whether an extension of the academic probationary period is warranted.
-If the probationary period is not extended, the program should formally request that the Graduate Dean dismiss the student.
+If the probationary period is not extended, the program should formally request that the Dean of the Graduate Division dismiss the student.
 A registration block would then be placed on the student’s future registration.

 There are generally two reasons a graduate student may be dismissed: for disciplinary reasons due to violations of the Code of Student Conduct, or for academic deficiencies.
-Violations of the Code of Student Conduct are determined by the Vice Chancellor, Division of Student Affairs at the recommendation of the Office of Student Conduct and with the concurrence of the Graduate Dean.
+Violations of the Code of Student Conduct are determined by the Vice Chancellor, Division of Student Affairs at the recommendation of the Office of Student Conduct and with the concurrence of the Dean of the Graduate Division.

-Dismissal for academic reasons is the purview of the Graduate Dean under the auspices of the Graduate Council.
+Dismissal for academic reasons is the purview of the Deanof the Graduate Division, under the auspices of the Graduate Council.

 A student is subject to academic dismissal if: